 The degree is offered on a part-time basis over a two year period.
-Each semester will commence with a two-week intensive period in residence in Cape Town, followed by interactive distance learning, organized around practical problems from participant's workplaces.
+Each semester will commence with a two-week intensive period in residence in Cape Town, followed by interactive distance learning, organized around practical problems from participants' workplaces.

-The first year core curriculum is designed to address the challenge of designing, winning support for and implementing new programmes in government.
+The first year compulsory curriculum is designed to address the challenge of designing, winning support for and implementing new programmes in government.
 It will strengthen students' capacities to:

-- Analyze how governance, political economy and institutional shortfalls influence outcomes and explore practical ways of moving forward which take these institutional realities into account; - Build organizational capabilities and effectiveness through careful diagnosis and adaptation to prevailing constraints and opportunities. - Operate in one or more key policy areas, such as economic development, environmental sustainability or health policy; - Become increasingly skillful leaders with a strong focus on personal development and people-management; offered in partnership with the UCT Graduate School of Business's internationally renowned programme on building transformational leaders; - Undertake applied research that both addresses practical policy and implementation challenges - and meets requisite standards of rigour.
+- Analyse how governance, political economy and institutional shortfalls influence outcomes - and explore practical ways of moving forward which take these institutional realities into account: - Build organisational capabilities and effectiveness through careful diagnosis and adaptation to prevailing constraints and opportunities. - Operate in one or more key policy areas, such as economic development, environmental sustainability or health policy; - Become increasingly skillful leaders with a strong focus on personal development and people-management; offered in partnership with the Graduate School of Business; - Undertake applied research that both addresses practical policy and implementation challenges and meets requisite standards of rigour.

-This core curriculum will be taught by an eminent, globally-recognized faculty, who will bring to the classroom a rich combination of research eminence and practical experience at senior levels of policy-making and implementation.
+This compulsory curriculum will be taught by an eminent, globally-recognised faculty, who will bring to the classroom a rich combination of research eminence and practical experience at senior levels of policy-making and implementation.

-The second year programme will build on the academic resources of the different faculties at the University of Cape Town, as well as those of local and international partners, to offer electives in several fields, including: health care; trade, industrial policy and export promotion; climate change mitigation and adaptation; infrastructure and its regulation; labour markets and employment; governance and justice; information and transparency.
-In addition, as part of the second year programme, students will write a mini-thesis on an applied policy topic.
+The second year programme will build on the academic resources of the different faculties at the University of Cape Town, as well as those of local and international partners.
+A number of subject areas will be introduced, from which students can select for in-depth work, potentially including: health care; trade, industrial policy and export promotion; climate change mitigation and adaptation; infrastructure and its regulation; labour markets and employment; governance and justice; information and transparency.
+In addition, as part of the second year programme, students will write a minor dissertation on an applied policy topic.